-Prerequisite: Must be enrolled in at least seven (7) units including Work Experience.
+Co-requisite: Must be enrolled in at least seven (7) units including Work Experience.

 75 hours paid employment equals 1 unit of credit 60 hours unpaid employment equals 1 unit of credit Provides students an opportunity to experience supervised employment in Welding Technology.
 The student's employment must be related to educational or occupational goals.
 Offered for Pass/No Pass grading only.
 May be repeated for no more than a total of 16 units of credit less any units earned in any other Work Experience course.
-For students interested in working full time one semester and attending classes one semester on an alternate basis, see WKEXP 96, page 166.